symfony/symfony-docs/validation/custom_constraint.rst

 ============================================

 You can create a custom constraint by extending the base constraint class, :class:`Symfony\\Component\\Validator\\Constraint`.
-As an example you're going to create a simple validator that checks if a string contains only alphanumeric characters.
+As an example you're going to create a basic validator that checks if a string contains only alphanumeric characters.

 Creating the Constraint Class
 -----------------------------